Mangaiyar Thilakam: Plot

-Time rolls on and Vasudevan becomes as an adult and becomes a college professor, but unfortunately, Karunakaran and Sulochana was not blessed with children.
+Time rolls on and Vasudevan becomes as an adult and becomes a college professor, but Karunakaran and Sulochana do not have children.
 Vasudevan presents Sulochana gold bangles from his first pay.
 Vasudevan was arranged to marry Rao Bahadur Ponnambalam's and Akilam's daughter Prabha.

 Comic relief was presented in a moral story of Ponnambalam's family.
 Ponnambalam listens too much to and often quarrels with Akilam.
 This drives Ponnambalam's son Kalamani (K. A. Thangavelu) and his wife Neela (Ragini) to hatch a drama in order for Ponnambalam and Akilam to be united and respect each other.
 Kalamani and Neela succeed in this.

 Prabha's character was the opposite of Sulochana's, but the latter hardly bothers about this and carries on her daily good deeds.
 Prabha gets pregnant and delivers a baby boy, Ravi (Master Ravi), but she does not care much for him.
 Sulochana picks up the tasks and takes care of Ravi as a mother should.
 As Ravi grows, Prabha does not like this and forbids Sulochana from raising Ravi.

 Ravi falls ill due to the separation and Sulochana takes care of him day and night, not bothering about her meals and health.
 Ravi becomes very serious for a month, till the doctor who treats him loses hope.
 Sulochana takes Ravi to a temple and pleads to Lord Shiva to take her life instead and spare Ravi's life.
 Prabha apologises to Sulochana, but the latter says that it was by the God's grace before collapsing due to being too weak.
 Even on her death bed, Sulochana enquires about Ravi's health.
 After thanking Karunakaran and Vasudevan for a good life as a daughter-in-law in the house and says that she would be reborn in this house, Sulochana dies.

 Sulochana's body was cremated, but Karunakaran and Vasudevan were surprised to see the gold bangles were not damaged during the process.
 A baby girl was born on the exact day after a year and she was accepted by the whole family as Sulochana reborn.
 The gold bangles would be worn to her on every birthday, thus the special occasion.